Frederick Charles Wood: Double murder and arrest

 After leaving the apartment, Wood went to a tavern called Cronin's Bar and Grill, where he drank beer and chatted with the bartender, explaining away the blood on his hands as the result of a fight he had been in.
 Over the next few days, he wandered between the Bowery and Astoria, stalking women and searching for other potential victims, but was unsuccessful in doing so.
 In the meantime, the news director for the WELM radio station, Michael J. Morgan, after reading newspaper accounts of the double murder, realized that it shared similarities with that of Lowman decades prior.
 He then tipped off the police via The Associated Press, where it reached Lt.
 Joseph McCormack and Det.
 Harry Ottens, who decided to interview Wood, who by then had been jailed for violating his parole.
 In the subsequent interview, Wood readily confessed to all of his murders, including those of Longo and Robinson.
-The confession caused great outrage among the New York public and embarrassed the Parole Board, whose Chairman, Russell G. Oswald, had to issue a statement declaring the decision to parole Wood "a mistake."
+The confession caused great outrage among the New York public and embarrassed the Parole Board, whose chairman, Russell G. Oswald, had to issue a statement declaring the decision to parole Wood "a mistake."

 Trial, imprisonment and execution

 A few months after his arrest, Wood was brought to trial for the murders of Rescigno and Sess.
 Against the advice of his lawyers, Wood took the stand at his trial, readily declaring that he was sane when he committed his murders and he had loved killing.
 For the rest of the proceedings, he constantly cracked jokes and acted jovially, and when asked about his job status, he jokingly declared that he was a "wine sampler".
 After deliberating for less than 75 minutes, the jury found him guilty on all counts, and he was convicted of the murders on September 30.
-At the sentencing phase on December 8, 1961, Justice Albert H. Bosch handed the death sentence by electric chair for Wood, who, alternating between giggling and laughing, thanked him for "prescribing [him] the shock treatment" for his schizophrenia.
+At the sentencing phase on December 8, 1961, Justice Albert H. Bosch handed down the death sentence by electric chair for Wood.
+Wood, alternating between giggling and laughing, thanked him for "prescribing [him] the shock treatment" for his schizophrenia.